 - Section 5 (Authorized Acts): This section provides a detailed accounting of the acts you will allow your representative(s) to perform and the acts that they cannot.

 - Section 5(a): This will allow for your representatives to appoint other third parties to perform acts on your behalf.

 - Section 5(b): The “Specific Acts Not Authorized” section explicitly states what your representatives cannot do on your behalf.

 The best thing to do is to go through this form with a licensed tax professional so that the document is airtight and performs the exact duties you want it to.
 Granting power of attorney to someone, whether they may be a loved one or tax professional, is a delicate and sensitive process.
-You don’t want to give too much or too little power—one way to avoid this is to have a CPA or tax attorney review your form before your file.
+You don’t want to give too much or too little power—one way to avoid this is to have a CPA, Enrolled Agent, or tax attorney review your form before your file.

 How to Revoke a Power of Attorney

 If you need to revoke an IRS power of attorney agreement or withdraw a representative you must write “REVOKE” across the top of the first page with a current signature and date below the annotation..
 You can also file a new Form 2848.